emilte/django-workshop/documentation/tasks/README.md

 Choose the path you are interested in 😃

-I recommend starting with `Start project`, followed by `Blog project` to learn The basics of Django.
+I recommend starting with `Start project`, followed by `Blog project` to learn the basics of Django.

 - [Start project](startproject.md)
 - [Blog project](blog.md) (Django basics with database, models, urls, views and templates)